vinaya1699/Single-cell-RNA-analysis/README.md

 pbmc
 pbmc = NormalizeData(pbmc)

-# Find Variable Features of pbmc data
+# To calculate a subset of features that exhibit high cell-to-cell variation in the dataset
 pbmc = FindVariableFeatures(pbmc, selection.method = "vst", nfeatures = 2000)

-# To identify the 10 most highly variable genes
+#To identify the 10 most highly variable genes
 top10 = head(VariableFeatures(pbmc), 10)
 top10